Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Frequently Asked Questions

-Are peptides covered by insurance?
 Mostly no. Brand-name FDA-approved peptide drugs (like semaglutide for diabetes) may be covered depending on your plan and diagnosis.
 Compounded peptides prescribed for wellness purposes are almost universally self-pay.
-HSA and FSA accounts can often be used, and financing options like CareCredit and Cherry are available at InjectCo.
+The 2026 reclassification does not create insurance coverage; that requires full FDA drug approval, which none of the reclassified peptides have completed.
+HSA and FSA accounts can often be used, and financing options including CareCredit and Cherry are available at InjectCo.

-Where can I get peptide injections in Texas?
-InjectCo offers physician-supervised peptide therapy at eight Texas locations: Dallas, Fort Worth (Colleyville), Plano, Argyle, Waxahachie, The Woodlands, and Austin.
+InjectCo offers physician-supervised peptide therapy at nine Texas locations: Dallas, Fort Worth (Colleyville), Plano, Argyle, Waxahachie, Cleburne, The Woodlands, and Austin.
 Virtual consultations are also available for weight management peptide programs with home delivery throughout Texas.

-How much does peptide therapy cost in Texas?
 It depends on the peptide and delivery model.
 Compounded weight loss peptides like semaglutide start around $249/month and tirzepatide around $425/month at InjectCo.
-Growth hormone peptides like sermorelin typically run $150–$400/month.
-NAD+ IV therapy ranges from $150–$400 per session.
+Sermorelin typically runs $200-$400/month.
+NAD+ IV therapy ranges from $150-$400 per session.
 A physician consultation is required before any pricing is confirmed.

-Can I order peptides online in Texas?
-Compounded peptides prescribed by a licensed physician can be delivered to your home through a licensed pharmacy — and some Texas clinics, including InjectCo, offer this for weight management programs.
-What you should not do is purchase “research peptides” online without a prescription.
+Compounded peptides prescribed by a licensed physician can be delivered to your home through a licensed pharmacy, and some Texas clinics, including InjectCo, offer this for weight management programs.
+What you should not do is purchase research peptides online without a prescription.
 These are not manufactured under medical-grade quality controls and are not legal for human use.
+The April 2026 reclassification news has led some online sellers to market previously restricted compounds as newly legal, but as of June 2026, compounding pharmacy access for most of these compounds is still pending formal rulemaking.

-How long does peptide therapy take to work?
 It varies by peptide and goal.
-GLP-1 weight loss programs often show results within the first 4–8 weeks.
-Growth hormone peptides typically show gradual improvements in sleep, energy, and body composition over 3–6 months.
+GLP-1 weight loss programs often show results within the first 4-8 weeks.
+Sermorelin and growth hormone secretagogues typically show gradual improvements in sleep, energy, and body composition over 3-6 months.
 NAD+ and glutathione IV therapy can produce more immediate effects in energy and cognitive clarity for some patients.

 Medical Disclaimer: This content is for educational purposes only and does not constitute medical advice.
 Peptide therapies referenced in this article have not been evaluated by the Food and Drug Administration for the wellness indications described.
 These therapies are not intended to diagnose, treat, cure, or prevent any disease.
 Individual results vary.
 Always consult a licensed physician before starting any peptide therapy program.
 Not all patients are candidates for all treatments.
+Regulatory information reflects the situation as of June 23, 2026; confirm current compound availability with your provider.

 Written By: